-Some employees with chronic health conditions mistakenly believe that getting approved for intermittent FMLA leave means they can take protected time off anytime they feel ill.
+Some employees with chronic health conditions believe that getting approved for intermittent FMLA leave means they can take protected time off anytime they feel sick.
 That’s simply not true.
 Intermittent leave can only be taken for illness, treatment or flare-ups directly related to a condition for which a health care provider has certified intermittent leave.

 If your employee handbook has been gathering dust, now’s the time to update it.
 Start by doing a quick audit.
 Spend a half-hour today ensuring your handbook meets these six criteria.

 Under the FMLA employers routinely ask an employee’s health care provider to complete a certification form justifying FMLA leave requests.
 That could create a GINA compliance problem, because the certification might reveal genetic information about the employee.
 There are obvious precautions that an employer should take to comply.

 When an employee announces she’s pregnant, her employer better be able to deliver more than just congratulations.
 You need legally sound, consistent policies and practices to ward off potential pregnancy complications of your own.
 Here’s how best to comply with the FMLA, plus a sample policy you can adapt to your own organization:

 In late 2010, the EEOC published GINA regulations that provide employers with specific guidance concerning what information they may gather about their employees, how GINA interacts with the FMLA medical certification process and how any genetic information the employer obtains is to be treated.